 The current standoff centers on the federal budget, with Democrats advocating for additional health care funding while Republicans remain opposed.
 This impasse could lead to a government shutdown, a scenario that historically has not favored the party perceived to be responsible.

 Former Vice President Kamala Harris, speaking at a book tour event in Los Angeles, emphasized the need for Democrats to remain steadfast.
 "Republicans run the Senate.
-They run the House, and they run the White House," Harris stated.
+They run the House, and they run the White House," (U.S. Congress) Harris stated.
 "Stand firm as the Republicans shut down the government. … Because it won’t be the Democrats, it will be the Republicans."

 Critics argue that pursuing a shutdown could backfire on Democrats, as it may alienate voters who are concerned about the implications of a federal closure.
 Some party leaders believe that indulging their base's demands for a shutdown could be politically advantageous, despite the risks involved.